tomfinney/website/src/markdown/blogs/01_new_website.md

 ---
 title: New website (first website)
 date: "01-13-2019"
-summary: I made a new website, well it's my first website.
+summary: This is a post about the website.
 handle: new-website
 ---